Thrill12/SpaceDudeLore/Locations/The Northern Mental Institute.md

 ## Description

-Most of its patient intakes come from [Union](../Factions/The%20Union.md) territory, but it is open for anyone in the galaxy.
+Situated on [Perth](../Planets/Perth.md), most of its patient intakes come from [Union](../Factions/The%20Union.md) territory, but it is open for anyone in the galaxy.

 Often, transporters often leave the [Institute](The%20Northern%20Mental%20Institute.md) with rumours of [The Nova Superweapon](../Legends/Nova%20Superweapon.md), but are quickly dismissed.